alphaonex86/Ultracopier/README.md

 - plugin support

 # Dependency
-- libogg and libopus if audio support is enabled
+- libopus if audio support is enabled

 # Building